Go Back

 • Optional: If you don't have rice flour, rinse and drain white rice 3 times.
 Shake off remaining water.
 Lay it on dry paper towel and pat it dry with another paper towel.
 Lay it out to dry for about an hour.
 Then blend it until it's fine powder.

-1/4 cup short/medium grain white rice
+1/4 cup (optional) short/medium grain white rice

 To make the kkakdugi